jdi-docs/jdi-light/source/includes/_documentation.md

 }
 ```

-This is the example of simple Page Object:
+### This is the parent class for test-cases with non-static initialization:
 ```java
 public class NonStaticTestsInit {